realworldocaml/book/en/command-line-parsing.md

-This `cal_add_labels` example goes back to our non-interactive calendar addition program, but the `add_days` main function now expects labelled arguments.
-The `step` function in the specification simply converts the default `base` and `days` arguments into a labelled function.
+This `cal_add_labels` example goes back to our non-interactive calendar addition program, but the `add_days` main function now expects labeled arguments.
+The `step` function in the specification simply converts the default `base` and `days` arguments into a labeled function.

 Labelled arguments are more verbose but can also help prevent errors with command-line arguments with similar types but different names and